 Our Core Rotations

-Orientation (Five Weeks)
+Orientation (Seven Weeks)

 This rotation includes an introduction to the resident’s role at Jackson Hospital’s Pharmacy, as well as an introduction to the decentralized pharmacy practice areas.
 Residents will learn about policies and procedures of Jackson Hospital’s Pharmacy Department, as well as: